transcultural

 Quest 1: Wisdom Web

-The Wisdom Web is a forum dedicated to the intercultural art of living.
+The Wisdom Web is dedicated to the intercultural art of living.

 At its core are values of inclusion of different cultures and the beauty of being different.